 Yet, there remains enough to be decided and designed, such as:

-When tackling questions about risk, it all begins with understanding the organization’s risk appetite—the level of risk the business is willing to accept as it works toward its objectives.
+When tackling questions about risk, it all begins with understanding the organization’s risk appetite: the level of risk the business is willing to accept as it works toward its objectives.
 Leadership teams must decide which risks are best handled through technical solutions.
-For organizations operating in regulated spaces, minimum standards are clearly set by regulators.
+For organizations operating in regulated spaces, regulators set minimum standards.

 I often realize I’m doing repetitive tasks that could easily be automated.
 Money transfers, reminders, invoices-these are simple, low-effort activities that don’t deserve to consume my time.
 Every time this happens, I tell myself, “I should automate this to save time and mental effort.”
 And yet, somehow, I don’t.
 I tell myself I have no time to automate.